Ishirō Honda: Reputation in the film industry

-Criticism

 In popular culture

 The episode, "Tagumo Attacks!!!" in the television series Legends of Tomorrow is based around Honda.
 The central plotline of the episode involves a kraken-esque creature named Tagumo, that Honda has written, which becomes a reality due to a magic book that belongs to Brigid, the Celtic goddess of art.
 It is described as a "land octopus" that will destroy Tokyo, unless the protagonists can stop it.
 At the end of the episode, the character, Mick Rory tells Ishirō to "Forget about the octopus.
 Lizards.
 Lizards are king."
 In this fictional universe, this will lead Ishirō to creating the character Godzilla, as he states in the episode "The King... of the Monsters.
 I like that".
 Honda, alongside Ray Harryhausen, was given dedications in the 2013 film Pacific Rim.

+In his acclaimed 2023 film Godzilla Minus One, filmmaker and visual effects artist Takashi Yamazaki paid homage to Honda's work.

+Lawsuit and dispute

+In October 2011, Honda's family began suing Toho and three other companies involved in the 2010 pachinko game CR Godzilla: Descent of the Destruction God, requesting ¥127 million.
+On November 26, 2013, it was disclosed that the lawsuit had been settled.
+An industry insider suggested that Toho wanted the lawsuit dealt with before the release of Godzilla (2014).

+Conflict between Toho and Honda Film Inc.—the company led by Honda's son Ryuji—had been ongoing since February 2010 when Ryuji sent a letter to Toho saying that the family believed it unfair that Toho claimed "Honda does not have any rights to the Godzilla character" and requested that they oversee and authorize all projects involving the character henceforth.
+Toho dismissed his claim as unnecessary, stating that they "have never received any objections" from Honda nor his widow Kimi regarding Godzilla's copyright ownership.
+Talks between the two companies reportedly escalated thereafter.
+On May 14, 2010, Toho argued that Tanaka and Shigeru Kayama had a larger role in the creation of the character, alleging that both of whom had agreed that Toho is the copyright owner.
+Honda Film responded on April 23 by stating Honda nevertheless directed and co-wrote the original film and thus was responsible for the creature's "visual aspects", adding: "As director and screenwriter, Director Honda determined the internal character setting of Godzilla, such as his history and personality, that appears in Godzilla, and expressed it concretely.
+Therefore, Director Honda is the author of Godzilla (as a character)".
+Honda's family eventually extracted their ownership claims in October 2011, shortly before the pachinko lawsuit started.